Cameron Das: 2017

 After making his first appearance on the European scene in the BRDC British Formula 3 Autumn Trophy at the end of 2016, Das moved into the BRDC British F3 series with Carlin in 2017, partnering Enaam Ahmed and James Pull.
 The American started his season off strongly, taking a pole position and a podium respectively in the opening weekend at Oulton Park, before scoring a triple of podiums at the following round in Rockingham, which included a victory in Race 2.
-Another podium came at Snetterton, whilst the subsequent pair of events yielded consistent finishes in the top seven.
+Another podium came at Snetterton, whilst the subsequent pair of events yielded consistent finishes in the top-seven.
 Das took another podium at Brands Hatch with second place in Race 3, before capping off his season with another podium and pole position at the finale in Donington.
 He ended up fifth in the championship, having scored seven podiums.

 During the second half of the year, Das also took part in the Euroformula Open Championship with Campos Racing.
-Having finished eighth on three occasions, the American finished 15th in the standings.
+Having finished eighth on three occasions, Das finished 15th in the standings.

 Euroformula Open

 2018

 Das took part in the Toyota Racing Series in preparation for his 2018 campaign.
 Contesting the winter series for Victory Motor Racing, Das took a best finish of seventh at Taupo and ended up 12th in the championship, having won an award for the best overtake of the TRS season.

-His main campaign would lie in Euroformula Open, where he would reunite with Carlin Motorsport.
-Starting out at Estoril, Das scored his first podium of the race in the season opener, finishing third after fighting his way through from sixth on the grid.
+Das' main campaign would lie in Euroformula Open, where he would reunite with Carlin Motorsport.
+Starting out at Estoril, he scored his first podium of the race in the season opener, finishing third after fighting his way through from sixth on the grid.
 Two sixth places followed, before Das found himself on the rostrum again at Paul Ricard, having overtaken Guilherme Samaia for third place.
 The two rounds ahead of the summer break, at Spa-Francorchamps and Budapest, yielded points finishes, before another podium came at Silverstone after a two-month break.
 His final podium of the season came at Monza the round after, as Das bounced back from a retirement caused by a collision in Race 1.
 Following more points at Jerez, Das proved his worth during the final race of the year in Barcelona, where, having been tagged early by teammate Matheus Iorio and fallen down to 15th place, the American was able to claw his way to fifth by the end of the race, which ultimately saw him cement himself in fifth place overall.